 • I designed and documented models for equity, gilt yield, swap spread, credit spread, default/migration and lapse risks.

 • In all cases I tested the resulting probability distributions and benchmarked them against those of other firms.

 • I built spreadsheet-based t-copulas to experiment with & to help the client understand their properties.

 • I showed the client how to convert variances of monthly returns to variances appropriate to use with a model of annual returns and extended this to a methodology for annualising monthly correlations.

-From January to July 2017 I helped Legal & General Retirement to understand the impact on their capital requirements of changes to the migration and default methodology within their internal model.
+As a contractor I helped a major insurer to understand the impact on their capital requirements of changes to the migration and default methodology within their internal model.
 This involved a deep dive into the mechanics of the model.

-While contracting with Canada Life (July 2017 to May 2018), as well as documenting the data, assumptions and internal model methodology for determining capital requirements for the credit risks associated with mortgages, I also documented the internal mortgage credit rating methodology and the internal mortgage valuation methodology.
-I designed and actioned test plans for the bond spread calibration model, the mortgage spread/migration model and the model that calculated the matching adjustment following stress (and portfolio rebalancing).
-I designed a new approach to validating capping of mortgage spread stresses.
+As a contractor with another major insurer, as well as documenting the data, assumptions and internal model methodology for determining capital requirements for the credit risks associated with their mortgage portfolio, I also documented their internal mortgage credit rating methodology and internal mortgage valuation methodology.
+I designed and actioned test plans for their bond spread calibration model, the mortgage spread/migration model and the model that calculated the matching adjustment following stress (and portfolio rebalancing).
+I designed a new approach to validating the capping of mortgage spread stresses.